ikwseor/rbx/README.md

 ---

-## 💡 __Guide__
+## 💡 Guide

-**soliere | .gws** - is one of the lua scripts for espname and view, etc. your user is automatically detected at runtime, but we will not do anything with this information.
+**soliere | .gws** – is one of the Lua scripts for espname and view, etc.
+Your user is automatically detected at runtime, but we will not do anything with this information.
 Simple and straightforward, designed to make these features easier.
 Join the community on [Discord](https://discord.gg/RrwRcvgFE8).

 ---